-ANZ is one of the banks who provide on the spot approvals in principle via their branch network, so they aren’t always reliable as they have not been assessed by the credit department.
+ANZ is one of the banks that provide on-the-spot approvals in principle via their branch network, so they aren’t always reliable as the credit department has not assessed them.

-They also provide some pretty neat reports using their Buy Ready service, but most respectable brokers can help you with these.
+They also provide some pretty neat property valuation reports using their Buy Ready service to give you an idea of how much the property you want to buy is worth—but most respectable brokers can help you with these.

-At Hunter Galloway, we have a subscription to RP Data so can provide you with as many free electronic valuations as you need.
-You can also get access to our free 7 Step Course on owning your first home, check it out here.
+At Hunter Galloway, we have a subscription to RP Data, so we can provide you with as many free electronic valuations as you need.

 With access to over 30 lenders, we have a panel of banks who will complete a full assessment of all pre approval applications making sure you have a reliable pre approval.
 Talk to our team online, or give us a call on 1300 088 065 to discuss your situation.